Mouaid-Alim/LivTransplantEvolution/README.md

 for End-stage Liver Disease (MELD) score, a linear model that uses the log of the Serum Creatinine, International Normalized Ratio (INR) and Bilirubin.
 It is the the adopted method of severity calculation in the united states and Canada.

+The MELD score informs the 90 day mortality of that patient following this scheme: MELD is ≤9 = 1.9% Mortality, MELD is 10–19 = 6.0% Mortality, MELD is 20–29 = 19.6% Mortality MELD is 30–39 = 52.6%
-MELD-na is an augmentation to the MELD score calculation that takes into account Serum Sodium and MELD 3.0 is an improvement on the MELD score that takes into account Albumin among other factors.
+Mortality, MELD is ≥40 = 71.3% Mortality.
+MELD-na is an augmentation to the MELD score calculation that takes into account Serum Sodium as it was shown that taking sodium into account for the MELD score calculation would improve it somewhat.
+MELD 3.0 is an improvement on the MELD-na score that tries to compensate for equity issues identified with the MELD and MELD-na risk scores such as sex-based disparity against women.
+MELD 3.0 takes into account the the albumin biomarker and the gender of the patient.

 The Scientific Registry of Transplant Recipients (SRTR) database is the database containing information largely collected by the Organ